Financial Leadership Cohort

 Cost

 Applicants selected to participate in the cohort will pay a fee of $500.
-Scholarships will be provided to participants with financial barriers.
-Instructions for requesting a scholarship will be sent to applicants selected for the cohort.
+Scholarships are available for participants with financial barriers.
+Instructions for accessing scholarships will be sent to applicants selected for the cohort.

 Questions